LINC Conference

 “Role of Class Teacher in Blended Learning Environment” presented by Muhammad Kashif Farooq (Pakistan)

-“Remote Mentoring Young Females in STEM through MAGIC” presented by Ritu Khare and Esha Sahai (U.S.)
+“Remote Mentoring Young Females in STEM through MAGIC” presented by Ira Pramanick and Esha Sahai (U.S.)

 “BLOSSOMS – Mini: A BLOSSOMS Experiment for Public and Private Schools in Pakistan” presented by Ovais Ahmed Tanweer